IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 In the meantime, please contact me at 360-503-1490 or at [bhanrahan@asd103.org](mailto:bhanrahan@asd103.org) if you have questions, concerns, or suggestions.

 Let’s get back to our sunshine.
-One of our kinders got in the habit of picking flowers (adults mistakenly call them dandelions😉) for her teacher when she arrived on campus.
+One of our kinders got in the habit of picking flowers (adults mistakenly call them dandelions 😉 ) for her teacher when she arrived on campus.
 On the morning of our first cool day, she stood in the front lawn and exclaimed despondently, “they’re all gone!”
 A staff member explained to her that the flowers would return with the sunshine; I’m not sure our little kinder was convinced.

 But our sunshine is returning—one baby step at a time.